tonethar/IGME-430-Spring-2021/projects/project-1.md

 2) Server API must support the following methods:

-    - HEAD (should be supported on the calls that get data back)
+    - HEAD (must be supported on the JSON calls that get data back)
     - GET
     - POST

 3) At least one GET request type will support query parameters (both in AJAX and directly).
 These could be used to filter results, sort results or something else.

 Client should use accept header (only needs to support JSON, but other formats would count as extra).
 Client should submit a body in a POST request to add or update data.
-It is okay to keep your API data in memory for this project.
-That does mean user added data will go away after each server reload. (roughly 30 minutes on Heroku).

-- **A - Functionality**
-  - <ins>Web Services (3):</ins>
+### V-A. Web Services (3)

-    - #1 - Custom Web API (Read):
+1) Custom Web API (Read-only)

     - uses HTTP `GET` method
-      - returns data in JSON format
+    - returns data in JSON format by default:
-      - public facing, and CORS is turned on
+      - returns data in XML format if `accepts` request header has a value of "text/xml"

     - takes at least 2 parameters
     - example:
       - *"Get Jokes" API with `limit` and `minrating` parameters*
       - endpoint: `/get-jokes?limit=5&minrating=3`
       - data stored in hard-coded array of object literals - `allJokes`

     - #2 - User submitted data API (Write):
       - uses HTTP `POST` method
+      - CORS is turned OFF (the default)
       - takes at least 2 body parameters
       - response:
           - sends back proper HTTP status codes ex. `201 Created`
-          - send back created resource
+          - sends back created resource ex. `{"q": "I invented a new word!", "a": "Plagiarism!"}`
       - example:
         - *"Suggest Joke" API with `q` and `a` and `username` parameters*
         - endpoint: `POST /suggest-joke?q=setup&a=punchline&username=abc1234`